TopazTK/Project-YQ/README.md

 ## The Meaning

-This project is dedicated to it's namesake, **Armağan Yalçın**, without whom I would never be even able to start this project, let alone come this far into it.
+This project is dedicated to it's namesake, **Armağan Yalçın**, without whom I would never even beable to start this project, let alone come this far into it.

 _Armağan, I love you.
 Thank you._